phdonner/phdonner/README.md

 Here at GitHub I'm phdonner, but on most other platforms I use the signature pdonner.

 I've been working in English speaking communities, but any unidiomatic use of English will hopefully be excused.
-If you have time to [write to me](https://github.com/phdonner/phdonner/blob/main/README.md#contact-information), you can be confident that politely expressed language correction suggestions will be most gratefully received
+If you have time to [write to me](https://github.com/phdonner/phdonner/blob/main/README.md#contact-information), you can be confident that politely expressed language correction suggestions will be most gratefully received.

 ## Languages